Balakrishna-97/Covid19-Exposure-Database-Design/README.md

-# Covid19-Exposure-Database-Design
-Creating a solution to reduce COVID-19 exposure at hospitals and minimize disease transmission to and between medical professionals.

 # <div align="center">  Relational Database for Improved Patient Care and Reduced Exposure Risk </div>
 ###	The goal of this project is to create a solution to reduce COVID-19 exposure at hospitals and minimize disease transmission to and between medical professionals.
 This database provides medical staff with access to up-to-date, accurate patient information such as admission dates, symptoms, treatments, and the assigned medical professional.